-HEALTHY LIVING

-34 Road to Wellness

-The brand-new Rosen Medical Center, A Place for Healing and Wellness, is a model for the future of healthcare.

-ON THE TABLE

-36 An Epicure's Journey

-Take a culinary tour through Rosen Hotels & Resorts' distinctive eateries.

-LOCAL COLOR

-42 Adventures in the City Beautiful

-Orlando and its environs are ripe for exploration-find out where to go.

-ART SCENE

-46 Hidden Treasures

-Four intimate museums offer world-class art and abundant natural beauty.

-STYLE

-52 A Fashionista's Itinerary

-Wardrobe stylist Melanie Pace maps out Orlando's top shops and retail essentials.

-REFLECTIONS

-56 A Window on Rosen

-The photographer's lens frames a unique view of a Rosen hotel.
-Can you guess the location?

-ROSENREVEAL

-ROSEN HOTELS & RESORTS

-President & COO Harris Rosen Chief Financial Officer Frank Santos Vice President.
-Sales & Marketing

-Leslie Menichini Rosen Shingle Creek General Manager Dan Giordano

-Director of Sales Katie Bellas Rosen Centre General Manager Phil Caronia Director of Sales & Marketing Todd Frappier Rosen Plaza General Manager

-Gary Hudson Director of Sales & Marketing Victoria Hall

-Deatrick Public Relations Mary Deatrick

-CONTENT DIRECTION

-Leslie Menichini Mary Deatrick

-A special thanks to Rosen Hotels & Resorts associates whose heart and commitment to the company provided the stories we are able to share in this magazine.

-MVP CUSTOM PUBLICATIONS

-EXECUTIVE President

-Donna W. Kessler Controller

-Angela E. Allen

-MVP ADVERTISING & CIRCULATION

-Publisher Mark Reid

-Regional Publisher

-Jim Wray 727.642.2225

-jim.wray@morris.com

-Regional Vice President

-Rick Mollineaux

-Business Administrator

-Shelonda West

-MVP CREATIVE

-Chief Creative Officer

-Haines Wilkerson

-Design Director Iane Frev

-Photography Director

-Susan Strayer

-Regional Editorial Director

-Rosie Leonetti

-Art Director

-Teri Samuels

-Contributing Editor

-Lucy Kim

-Contributing Writers

-Hancel Deaton

-Nicole Gordon

-Joseph Hayes

-Kristen Manieri Contributing

-Photographers

-Phelan Ebenhach Dan Higgins Photography

-Greg Johnston

-Norma Molina

-Brian Pepper Digital

-Imaging Direct

-MVP PRODUCTION

-Director of Production Kristine Miller

-Product Manager

-Jasond Fernandez

-Retouching

-Jerry Hartman

-MVP MANUFACTURING & TECHNOLOGY

-Director of Manufacturing

-Donald Horton

-Technical Operations

-Manager

-Tony Thorne-Booth

-MORRIS COMMUNICATIONS
+REJUVENATION 32 The Pleasures of Pampering Relax and rejuvenate at The Spa at Rosen Centre or The Spa at Shingle Creek.
+HEALTHY LIVING 34 Road to Wellness The brand-new Rosen Medical Center, A Place for Healing and Wellness, is a model for the future of healthcare.
+ON THE TABLE 36 An Epicure's Journey Take a culinary tour through Rosen Hotels & Resorts' distinctive eateries.
+GOLF 43 Tee Time at Shingle Creek From first-timers to seasoned pros, golfers enjoy an unsurpassed experience at this course.
+LOCAL COLOR 44 Adventures in the City Beautiful Orlando and its environs are ripe for exploration-find out where to go.
+ART SCENE 48 Hidden Treasures Four intimate museums offer world-class art and abundant natural beauty.
+STYLE 52 A Fashionista's Itinerary Wardrobe stylist Melanie Pace maps out Orlando's top shops and retail essentials.
+STAY IN TOUCH 56 Social Media Discover more about Rosen Hotels & Resorts online and on your favorite social media community.
+ROSENREVEAL ROSEN HOTELS & RESORTS President & COO Harris Rosen Chief Financial Officer Frank Santos Vice President.
+Sales & Marketing Leslie Menichini Rosen Shingle Creek General Manager Dan Giordano Director of Sales Katie Bellas Rosen Centre General Manager Phil Caronia Director of Sales & Marketing Todd Frappier Rosen Plaza General Manager Gary Hudson Director of Sales & Marketing Victoria Hall Deatrick Public Relations Mary Deatrick CONTENT DIRECTION Leslie Menichini Mary Deatrick A special thanks to Rosen Hotels & Resorts associates whose heart and commitment to the company provided the stories we are able to share in this magazine.
+MVP CUSTOM PUBLICATIONS EXECUTIVE President Donna W. Kessler Vice President of Operations Angela E. Allen MVP ADVERTISING & CIRCULATION Publisher Mark Reid Regional Publisher Jim Wray 727.642.2225 iim.wrav@morris.com Regional Vice President Rick Mollineaux Business Administrator Shelonda West MVP CREATIVE Chief Creative Officer Haines Wilkerson Design Director Jane Frey Photography Director Susan Straver Regional Editorial Director Margaret Martin Art Director Michelle Theis Contributing Editor George Fuller Contributing Writers Hancel Deaton Nicole Gordon Joseph Hayes Scott Kauffman Rosie Leonetti Kristen Manieri Contributing Photographers Phelan Ebenhach Roberto Gonzalez Dan Higgins Photography Greg Johnston Norma Molina Brian Pepper Digital Imaging Direct MVP PRODUCTION Director of Production Kristine Miller Product Manager

-Chairman & CEO

-William S. Morris III President

-William S. Morris IV

-Rosen Reveal is produced by Morris Visitor Publications (MVP), a division of Morris Communications, Co., LLC.
+Director of Manufacturing Donald Horton Technical Operations Manager Tony Thorne-Booth MORRIS COMMUNICATIONS Chairman & CEO William S. Morris III President William S. Morris IV Rosen Reveal is produced by Morris Visitor Publications (MVP), a division of Morris Communications, Co., LLC.
 725 Broad St., Augusta, GA 30901.

-Copyright@ 2012-2013 by Morris Visitor Publications.
+Copyright© 2013-2014 by Morris Visitor Publications.
 All rights reserved.
 This publication may not be reproduced or transmitted in any form or by any means, in whole or in part, without the express prior written permission of the publisher.
 The publisher assumes no responsibility to any party for the content of any advertisement in this publication, including any errors and omissions therein.
-By placing an order for an advertisement, the advertiser agrees to indemnify the publisher continuation of the publisher continuation. the publisher against any claims relating to the advertisement.

-Printed in the United States
+By placing an order for an advertisement, the advertiser agrees to indemnify the publisher against any claims relating to the advertisement.
+Printed in the United States WHEN YOU DELIVER THE UNEXPECTED, YOU SUCCEED AT THE UNFORGETTABLE. ast de ul ou Welcome to Roma March Jords - Calendary Chis perfectly situated and the world famous attention - Reader and the correlation requires the control of the control of the correlation of the correlation.
+We look prevare the control of the correlation.
+HosenPlaza.com + 108,996.070 For meeting requests, please email as at sale for sectorels a WELCOME A LETTER FROM THE PRESIDENT

-Mou wont find a more flexible staff.
-In fact, we're absolutely bent on it.